vicharanashala/vibe/backend/ai_engine/AI-Eng-Documentation.md

     *   **`OllamaService`:**
         *   Sends requests to a local Ollama API endpoint for content generation.
         *   Uses the "deepseek-r1:14b" model.
-        *   The `generate_content` method makes a POST request to the `OLLAMA_API_URL` with the prompt, model details, and configuration for raw, non-streamed responses.
+        *   The `generate_content` method makes a POST request to the `OLLAMA_API_URL` with the prompt, model details, and configurations for the raw, non-streamed responses.
 Error handling checks the HTTP status code and manages unsuccessful API requests.

 12. **JSON Parsing (`parse_llama_json`):**
     *   This utility function is crucial for extracting structured data from the AI-generated text.
 Since the AI model may not always produce perfectly formatted JSON, this function provides robust error handling.